musevlt/mpdaf/doc/oldchangelog.rst

 * correct bug in WCS.isEqual
 * correct fscale value in multiprocess functions of Cube
 * optimize interactive plots
-* update Channel.get_trimmed_image to do bias substraction
+* update Channel.get_trimmed_image to do bias subtraction
 * update Image.segment with new parameters
 * add warnings according to M Wendt comments
 * added method to plot a RawFile object